Kuzma FT lifts Wizards over Mavs 127-126 despite Doncic's 41

 TIP-INS

-Wizards: Porzingis, who sprained his left ankle in the previous game against Orlando, is listed as week-to-week. ...
-Daniel Gafford played 19 minutes before fouling out with 6:32 remaining, getting nine points with seven rebounds. ...
+Wizards: Daniel Gafford played 19 minutes before fouling out with 6:32 remaining, getting nine points with seven rebounds. ...
 Corey Kispert scored 14 points, Monte Morris had 13 and Wright had 10 points, six assists and three steals.

 Mavericks: F Christian Wood missed his third game since breaking his left thumb in a loss to Atlanta.
 The team has said he would be re-evaluated this week. ...
 Dorian Finney-Smith scored 12 points.